distal-shores/unrealcity/_bands/nma.md

 img: nma
 ---

-Building verb-drenched edifices haunted by end-of-the-hall vocals, Tom Levitt's songs are a hypnotic blend of shoegaze-verging-on-slowcore, inviting you in while conceding you might not like what you see inside.
+Building verb-drenched edifices haunted by end-of-the-hall vocals, Tom Levitt's songs are a hypnotic blend of shoegaze-verging-on-slowcore, inviting you in while conceding you might not like what you see there.